nickshouse/DisHub/README.md

-Sure, here's a template for a `README.md` file for this bot:

----

 # GitHub Commit Discord Bot

 This bot will monitor a specified GitHub repository and post the details of new commits to a specified Discord channel.
 It uses Discord.py for bot creation and aiohttp for asynchronous HTTP requests to the GitHub API.